semantic-flow/sflo/docs/data/notes/xebek3dtv2zgs9ah0vbv57g.md

 **Semantic Flow** is a framework for managing knowledge graphs and other Semantic Web resources in publish-ready [[semantic meshes|concept.mesh]]

+## Developer Workflow

+- Build/Watch:
+  - The development workflow requires two terminals running concurrently:
+    - **Terminal 1**: Run `pnpm dev:watch` to start the TypeScript compiler in watch mode.
+This will watch all packages and rebuild them on change.
+    - **Terminal 2**: Run `pnpm dev` to start the `nodemon` server, which will automatically restart when the built files in the `dist` directories are updated.
+  - This setup ensures that changes in any package are automatically compiled and that the server restarts with the latest code.
+  - Keep inter-package imports as package specifiers; avoid deep source imports across packages.

 ## Workspace Components

 - The sflow-platform repo/folder is organized as a monorepo, divided into a few different modules: